 - streamline the process by increasing the types of conditions police can impose on accused, so as to divert unnecessary matters from the courts and reduce the need for a bail hearing when one is not warranted;

-- provide guidance to police on imposing reasonable, relevant and necessary conditions that are related to the offence and consistent with the principles of bailFootnote 34;
+- provide guidance to police on imposing reasonable, relevant and necessary conditions that are related to the offence and consistent with the principles of bail;Footnote 44

 - legislate a “principle of restraint” for police and courts to ensure that release at the earliest opportunity is favoured over detention, that bail conditions are reasonable, relevant to the offence and necessary to ensure public safety, and that sureties are imposed only when less onerous forms of release are inadequate (codifying AnticFootnote 45);

 - require that circumstances of Indigenous accused and of accused from vulnerable populations are considered at bail, in order to address the disproportionate impacts that the bail system has on these populations;

 - create a new process, the “judicial referral hearing”, to streamline certain administration of justice offences out of the traditional court system where no harm has been caused to victims; and,

 - consolidate various forms of police and judicial pre-trial release to modernize and simplify the release process.

 (Clauses 1(3), 93, 97, 225(3) & (6), 292.1, 293, 293.1, and 294)